mozilla/addons-server/docs/topics/development/scanner_pipeline.md

 already been pushed for the same version via the same webhook.
 Only rules that exist as [scanner rules](#scanner-rules) are considered for this check.

+#### Actions

+When a pushed result matches at least one [scanner rule](#scanner-rules), the [actions](#scanner-actions) of those rules are executed asynchronously.

+Only the rules of the result that was just pushed are considered, unlike the auto-approval flow which considers every rule matched on the version.
+A rule matched earlier by another scanner is therefore not re-run, and the policy it may be attached to is not enforced a second time.

 ### Adding a new event

 1. Add a constant for the new event in `src/olympia/constants/scanners.py`.
 The